btcpayserver/magento2-plugin/README.md

 - We now have a module dedicated to BTCPay, so both BTCPay Server and this module can innovate freely without having to consider BitPay compatibility
 - Higher code quality means less maintenance and easier compatibility with future Magento versions

-## Roadmap
-- As this is a first release, we want to learn more from actual day-to-day use and work on stability first.
-- We hope to bring you easier automated testing, but for this we need changes in BTCPay Server too: https://github.com/btcpayserver/btcpayserver/issues/917
-- Nothing else is required really, as this module does what it needs to do in a robust and dependable way.

 ## What can I do if my BTCPay Server or Magento was offline for some time and transaction updates may not have synchronized?
 Magento polls BTCPay Serer every 5 minutes for updates to non-completed transactions, so basically you don't need to do anything.
 If you don't want to wait 5 minutes or prefer to see what is happening, we have prepared a console command to run the transaction sync manually: